 A few decades ago, serviced apartments became popular in the corporate world.
-When important businessmen or women, or guests of a corporation, had to travel and stay in a certain area for a while, the corporation would arrange for a place to stay – an apartment or flat – which housed all the luxury of a home and added services such as housekeeping to provide the business representative with comfortable housing away from home.
+When important businessmen or women, or guests of a corporation, had to travel and stay in a certain area for a while, the corporation would arrange for a place to stay – an apartment or flat – which housed all the luxury of a home and added services such as housekeeping to provide the business representative with comfortable housing away from home thanks to the help of a rental property management company.
 That concept has bloomed; the market is open to the general public and more and more travelers enjoy its benefits.
 More and more investors, as well.
 But what exactly is a serviced apartment, and how does it differ from other alternatives?
 Here’s what you can expect with a serviced apartment investment.

 Why property is always good